Palau travel advice

 Safety and security

-Petty crime is prevalent.
-Ensure that your personal belongings, passports and other travel documents are secure at all times.
+Ensure that your belongings, including your passport and other travel documents, are secure at all times

 Tourist facilities are available in Koror but are limited elsewhere.